sufianrhazi/gooey/README.md

 Note: if used outside of jsx, calculations must be manually `retain()`ed and `release()`d, otherwise they will not be recalculated.

+#### Disposal

+When a calculation is no longer needed, it may be disposed by calling the `.dispose()` method.
+Disposed calculations will not be recalculated and if manually called, an exception will be raised.

+Note: Calls to `calc()` that are synchronously executed within the body of a component function (or created via `onEffect()`) should not be disposed: these will automatically be disposed when the component unmounts.

+#### Handling errors

+If a calculation throws an error or is in a cycle, it may be "caught" using the `.onError(errorHandler)` function.
+In this error state, the return value of the `errorHandler` will be returned by the calculation. `errorHandler` will be called with either `'cycle'` or `'error'`, depending on the kind of error.

+In case a cycle is encountered, the calculation will never leave the error state unless `flush()` is called on one of the calculations in the cycle.
+This "breaks" the cycle, clears the error state, and allows the calculation to be re-called.

 ### effect(fn)